 Current costs for Kohenet training at Isabella Freedman is between $1380 and $1980 per retreat week (including tuition, room & board depending on accommodation chosen).
 Registration for Kohenet East happens through the Isabella Freedman website, after receiving acceptance into the training.

-Our current West coast cohorts, Vav (#6, which began in 2015) and Chet (#8, which began in 2017) are stellar circles of ritualists, visionary artists, activists, teachers and healers.
+Our current West coast cohorts are stellar circles of ritualists, visionary artists, activists, teachers and healers.
 Our next new west coast training cohort begins August 19-25, 2019.
 Applications open January 1, 2019.

 We gather for week-long intensives each winter (February / President’s Day week) and summer (July / August) - totaling 7 intensives over 3 years - with options for active online community, course-work, and conference calls.